StephenChips/stephenchips.github.io/source/_posts/Creating-a-Hexo-Blog-on-your-Github-Pages-Steps-and-Pitfalls.md

 ### What will Github CI do?

-When we push a new commit to `master` branch, the GitHub CI will be informed and start its jobs.
-They are described thoroughly below in the YAML file.
-In short, it will switch to `master` branch, ask Hexo to generate a new website, then switch to `gh-pages` branch, commit the new website to this branch.
+It will switch to `master` branch, ask Hexo to generate a new website, then switch to `gh-pages` branch, commit the new website to this branch, when we have pushed a new commit to `master` branch.
+How these jobs are done is described in the `.github/workflows/pages.yml` in detail.

-# Pitfalls

-1. you have to create the branch `gh-pages` first.
-The CI script itself won't help you to do that.
-2. the URL should be `https://username.github.io`, rather than `https://username.github.io/project`, otherwise the public path of all CSS, JavaScript and probably image files will be `/project` instead of `/`, and you will only see the home page without any styles loaded.